temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 ![start](./images/stop-all-user-env.png) **Stop All User Environments** button:

-- Stops all running VMs that are part of the Environment..
+- Stops all running VMs that are part of the Environment.

 ![start](./images/button-refresh.png) **Refreshing** the page: